 Here are some statistics to back this up:

-- Savings Rate – The national savings rate has steadily declined since the 1960s and before the 2008 financial crisis, the savings rate was at an all-time low at about 2%.
-After the financial crisis of 2008, the savings rate increased and before the coronavirus hit we were back down to 2%.
+The national savings rate has steadily declined since the 1960’s and before the 2008 financial crisis, the savings rate was at an all-time low at about 2%.
+After the financial crisis of 2008, the savings rate increased, and before the Coronavirus hit we were back down to 2%.

-- Cash Flow Management – Americans have always struggled with cash flow management.
-When money is mismanaged, people are more likely to save less, pay higher interest in debt and are less likely to reach their financial goals.
+Americans have always struggled with cash flow management.
+When money is mismanaged, you are more likely to save less, pay higher interest in debt, and are less likely to reach your financial goals.

-- Emergency Funds or Lack Thereof – Nearly half of Americans would have a difficult time coming up with $400 for an unexpected emergency expense.
-It’s not easy for most people to set aside money for emergencies because emergencies are all around us.
+Nearly half of Americans would have a difficult time coming up with $400 for an unexpected emergency expense.
+It’s not easy for you to set aside money for emergencies because emergencies are all around you.
 For example, forgetting to buy a dress for your friend’s wedding isn’t a real emergency but you may be tempted to think so.

 What we have isn’t a savings or a spending problem, but a financial behavior problem.
 For things to change, behavior has to change at a deeper level.